-REIA is an Excel workbook that takes up approximately 8 megabytes of space on your hard disk.
-Each completed analysis that you save will also take up another 8 or more megabytes, depending on the amount of unit data you enter.
-You can copy analyses onto high-capacity media for archive purposes to reclaim disk space.
+REIA Professional is an Excel workbook that takes up about 4 megabytes of space on your hard disk.
+Each completed analysis that you save will also take up another 4 megabytes or so.
+You can copy analyses onto high-capacity media such as thumb drives for archive purposes to reclaim disk space.
 Other requirements include: